-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact I. AESTHETICS Would the project: a) Have a substantial adverse effect on a scenic vista? \boxtimes No, the proposed project is within a SEDA Overlay area.
-Due to the s substantial adverse effect on a scenic vista.
-The County applied a set of resources when identifying the proposed SEDAs.
-The boundaries and is no abundance of scenic resources within the SEDA boundaries them f criteria that inclu locations of the SE uded avoidance of areas containing g scenic b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? \boxtimes No, the lot has previously been disturbed with roads, storage units, and devoid of natural resources such as rock outcroppings and trees. l weed abatement.
-It has also previou isly been graded and is c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+Less Than Significant Potentially With Less Than Significant Mitigation Significant No Impact Incorporation Impact Impact I. AESTHETICS -- Would the project: a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ No, the proposed project is within a SEDA Overlay area.
+Due to the small size (3 Mw) and location, this project would not have substantial adverse effect on a scenic vista.
+The County applied a set of criteria that included avoidance of areas containing scenic resources when identifying the proposed SEDAs.
+The boundaries and locations of the SEDAs have been sighted in areas where there is no abundance of scenic resources within the SEDA boundaries themselves.
+M b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
+No, the lot has previously been disturbed with roads, storage units, and weed abatement.
+It has also previously been graded and is devoid of natural resources such as rock outcroppings and trees. $\boxtimes$ c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?
-No, the project will not affect the overall scenic integrity of the area as tural resources an ⊠ d is surrounded l by property owners that frequently use the area for storage and scrap yards.
-5 , ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area?
-Due to their small size (3 Mw) and location, this project would not imp that included avoidance of areas containing scenic resources when ide the SEDAs have been sighted in areas where there is no abundance of Given the extent of visual resources present within the County and ball SEDAs, it is not possible to completely avoid all areas designated as h approval for the project, as stated above, will keep effects on the sceni entifying the propo scenic resources v ancing the achieve aving scenic quali sed SEDAs.
-The b within the SEDA b ement of other crit ties (2015 REG P. oundaries and lo oundaries themse eria for identifico 4, 4.1-15).
-Condu cations of elves. ation of the II.
-AGRICULTURE AND FOREST RESOURCES : In determining environmental effects, lead agencies may refer to the California Agricu prepared by the California Dept. of Conservation as an optional model determining whether impacts to forest resources, including timberland to information compiled by the California Department of Forestry and including The Forest and Range Assessment Project and the Forest Le methodology Provided in Forest Protocols adopted by the California A ultural Land Evalu to use in assessing , are significant en Fire Protection reg gacy Assessment I ation and Site Ass g impacts on agric vironmental effec garding the state's Project; and forest essment Model (ulture and farmla ts, lead agencies inventory of for carbon measurer 1997) Ind.
-In may refer est land, a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
+No, the project will not affect the overall scenic integrity of the area as it is barren of natural resources and is surrounded by property owners that frequently use the area for storage and scrap yards. d) Create a new source of substantial light or glare which X $\Box$ would adversely affect day or nighttime views in the Due to their small size (3 Mw) and location, this project would not impact day or nighttime views.
+The County applied a set of criteria that included avoidance of areas containing scenic resources when identifying the proposed SEDAs.
+The boundaries and locations of the SEDAs have been sighted in areas where there is no abundance of scenic resources within the SEDA boundaries themselves.
+Given the extent of visual resources present within the County and balancing the achievement of other criteria for identification of the SEDAs, it is not possible to completely avoid all areas designated as having scenic qualities (2015 REG PA, 4.1-15).
+Conditions of approval for the project, as stated above, will keep effects on the scenic quality of the area to a level below significance.
+II.
+AGRICULTURE AND FOREST RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including The Forest and Range Assessment Project and the Forest Legacy Assessment Project; and forest carbon measurement methodology Provided in Forest Protocols adopted by the California Air Resources Board.
+Would the project: a) Convert Prime Farmland, Unique Farmland, or $\boxtimes$ Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and non-agricultural use?

 No, the project is not located on land designated as farmland.